Anna Bastrikova

-Anna Bastrikova (born 15 November 1985) is a retired Russian tennis player.
+Anna Bastrikova (born 15 November 1985) is a Russian former tennis player.

 In her career, she won two singles and eight doubles titles on the ITF Women's Circuit.
 On 4 November 2002, she reached her career-high singles ranking of world No. 301.
 On 2 May 2005, she peaked at No. 201 in the doubles rankings.

-Bastrikova made her WTA main-draw debut at the Tashkent Open in the doubles event partnering Yuliana Fedak.
+Bastrikova made her WTA Tour main-draw debut at the Tashkent Open in the doubles event partnering Yuliana Fedak.